openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

         **First usable addresses from the Private network will be used as VIP for Contrail controllers.**
         For example, if your Private network CIDR is 192.168.200.0/24, then Contrail VIP will be **192.168.200.1**.
+        If you want to use other IP as VIP, you need to specify a range for this network.